Making payments electronically from AccountRight v19 and AccountEdge

 Note: If this alert is being displayed and the Pay From Account option is selected and your Cheque account is entered in the adjacent Account field, check that the electronic clearing account (and not your cheque account) is linked for electronic banking.
 Refer to steps 8 & 9 in Setting up a linked electronic banking account above.

 Providing the electronic bank file has not been submitted to your bank for processing, you can recreate this file from your MYOB software.
+This also allows you to change the details of an electronic payment file, such as a different date or to modify which payments are included in the file.

 - From any command centre, click Find Transactions.

-- In the Find Transactions window, click the Accounts tab.
+- Click the Accounts tab.

 - In the Search by Account field, select your Electronic Clearing Account.